AI-4-Everyone/Visual-TableQA-v2/Evaluation/readme.md

-# 📊 Evaluating Qwen2.5-VL on TableQA-v2
+# 📊 Evaluating Qwen2.5-VL on Visual-TableQA

-The notebook provides an evaluation pipeline for **Qwen2.5-VL** on the [TableQA-v2](https://huggingface.co/datasets/AI-4-Everyone/TableQA-v2) dataset.
+The notebook provides an evaluation pipeline for **Qwen2.5-VL** on the [Visual-TableQA](https://huggingface.co/datasets/AI-4-Everyone/Visual-TableQA) dataset.

 ## 🛠️ Model Compatibility